 Coverlay skiving is used to form openings smaller than mechanical drilling or routing or openings too small to accurately align during lamination.
 Other typical applications include ‘window’ skiving of floating contacts (fingers) prior to tin, solder, or plating.

 Coverlays that attached with adhesive can exhibit “squeeze out” of the adhesive on to a pad land.
 Design standards recommend access openings be large enough to allow for squeeze-out while providing a good solder fillet.
 To eliminate squeeze out issues in an area, laser skive the coverlay pad exposures or fingers after lamination.
 For more information about laser removal of coverlay or prepreg squeeze-out, click to READ MORE…

 DuPont™ Kapton® FPC-MBC black polyimide coverlay laser processes with the same precision as other polyimide films or coverlays.
 The matte black polyimide film can be conductive and can prevent reverse engineering of the circuit designs it covers.
 MLT has processed all varieties of coverfilm from DuPont, Hitachi, and Sheldahl to name a few.
-To request a quote or discuss application details, contact our sales staff or submit a Request for Quote.
+To request a quote or discuss application details, contact our sales staff .

 CAD system integration and custom file converters enable flexible, laser manufacturing from customer-provided data.
 Although most file types are accepted, the preferred file types are Gerber, Excellon, DXF, or other 2D formats.
 In most cases, non-scaled data is required as MLT will make the appropriate scaling or offsets to meet part dimensions.